 The plaintiff’s demand for money cannot exceed $10,000.
 (Texas Government Code 28.093).
-Another restriction of small claims court is that a plaintiff can only seek monetary relief (an award of money).
-You are unable to seek injunctive or equitable relief.
-For example, if you pay a painter $1,000 to paint your house and the painter does not even begin, you cannot ask the court to issue an order for the painter to paint your house.
-This type of relief would be injunctive relief.
+Additionally, a small claims court plaintiff can only ask the court for monetary relief.
+You cannot seek injunctive relief.
+For example, you could sue a dry cleaner for ruining your clothes and ask for money to replace the clothes, but you cannot ask the judge for an order for the dry cleaner to repair your clothes.
+This would be called injunctive relief.

 Can I appeal my case?

 Appeals are allowed if the amount of the award exceeds $250.00.

 Medina County Court Locations

 Precinct 1 Place 1 Courthouse in the City of Hondo

 This courthouse is located at:1100 16th St Hondo, TX 78861